kelvintseck/FINA4380-Project/README.md

 # FINA4380A Algorithmic Trading Strategies, Arbitrage and HFT - Trading Algorithm Project
 Please directly upload the latest .py files or .csv files to the main branch.
+No need to worry about overlapping with the existing older version .py files.
 Update this README.md accordingly if possible.

 ## Process
 1. **dataDownloader.py**: Filter and download price data of ETFs as *ETFs_daily_prices.csv*

 2. **portfolio.py**: Initialize a `portfolio` object by reading the *ETFs_daily_prices.csv* file

 3. For each trading timepoint:

     3.1.
 Get current or historical data (including prices, weights etc.) from `portfolio`

     3.2. **boardMarketIndex.py**: Read the historical data, separate the ETFs into different groups as an initial assets selection

     3.3. **smartBeta.py**: Compute the new weights of each asset in the portfolio (and cash)

     3.4. **portfolio.py**: Simulate the trading with the given weights

     3.5. `portfolio.advance_date()`

-5. **evaluation.py**: Evaluate and visualize the performance
+4. **evaluation.py**: Evaluate and visualize the performance

 -----------------------------------------------------------------------------